 I thought you also needed to purchase insurance to have a PHSP.
 How come Brock Health Administration doesn't sell insurance?

-Should section 248(1) of the Income Tax Act be interpreted in a casual way, one could be confused in thinking insurance is required to qualify as a PHSP.
+Should the definition of a PHSP in section 248(1) of the Income Tax Act be interpreted in a casual way, one could be confused in thinking insurance is required to qualify as a PHSP.
 However, that confusion became apparent to Canada Revenue Agency and that is why the Interpretation Bulletin IT-339R2 was released in August 1989 to address the matter.
 This Interpretation Bulletin is entitled “Meaning of private health services plan” specifically to clear up this confusion.
-Section 3 of this document clearly states a PHSP is a “plan in the nature of insurance” and it goes on to enumerate 5 sub points of which the Canada Revenue Agency believes describe that “nature”.
-Furthermore, Section 6 specifically illustrates how the “cost plus” model of a PHSP should function
+Section 3 of this document clearly states a PHSP is a “plan in the nature of insurance” and it goes on to enumerate five sub-points of which the Canada Revenue Agency believes describe that “nature”.
+Furthermore, Section 6 specifically illustrates how the “cost plus” model of a PHSP should function.

 Yes, references are available by simply calling our office.

 Brock Health Administration is an established PHSP provider in Canada.
 The business was started in late 2005 after observing the Private Health Service Plan market could be served by a low cost, yet fully comprehensive PHSP product offering.
 We spent about 8 months in research, staffing and development.
 We launched the company, the business, the website and our sales efforts in late 2006 with zero customers.
-We now have about 1700 customers from coast to coast in every province.
-This website facilitates the reach of our business beliefs across the country and we are quite proud of it.
-We have received many compliments and the results speak for themselves.
+We now have over 5000 customers from coast to coast to coast in every province and territory.

 Our family has significant health care costs and writing such a big cheque will affect my business cash flow.
 How can I handle that?